Rajiv Joseph: Theatre credits

 His play Guards at the Taj premiered Off-Broadway, produced by the Atlantic Theatre Company, in June to July 2015, directed by Amy Morton.
 The play was nominated for the 2016 Lucille Lortel Awards for Outstanding Director, Amy Morton, and won for Outstanding Play; Outstanding Scenic Design, Timothy R. Mackabee; Outstanding Lighting Design, David Weiner; and Outstanding Sound Design, Rob Milburn and Michael Bodeen.
 The play won the 2016 Obie Awards for Best New American Play and Performance (Omar Metwally and Arian Moayed).
 The play then received its West Coast premiere at the Geffen Playhouse in October to November 2015, directed by Giovanna Sardelli and starring Raffi Barsoumian and Ramiz Monsef (with Naren Weiss and Danvir Singh understudying), in the Audrey Skirball-Kenis Theater.
 The play was nominated for the 2017 Ovation Awards and won for Best Production of a Play (Large Theater).

 Also in 2015, Mr. Wolf premiered at the South Coast Repertory directed by David Emmes, set design Nephelie Andonyadis, lighting design Lap Chi Chu, sound design Cricket S. Myers, costume design Leah Piehl, and production manager was Joshua Marchesi.
 The show starred John de Lancie (Mr. Wolf), Jon Tenney (Michael), Tessa Auberjonois (Hana), Emily James (Thesera), and Kwana Martinez (Julie).

 In 2019, Joseph received a Wordsmith Duo commission from Playing on Air to write a short play for radio with Pulitzer Prize winner, Doug Wright.
-The episode Clean Slate was released in Spring 2020 and it featured Jeremy Shamos, Eisa Davis, Amy Ryan, and Eden Marryshow with direction by Mark Brokaw.
+The episode Clean Slate was released in spring 2020 and it featured Jeremy Shamos, Eisa Davis, Amy Ryan, and Eden Marryshow with direction by Mark Brokaw.

-As part of the 2019-2020 season Steppenwolf Theatre and Center Theatre Group commissioned a new play by Joseph: King James which opened in Chicago in March 2022, after being delayed due to the COVID-19 Pandemic.
+As part of the 2019–2020 season Steppenwolf Theatre and Center Theatre Group commissioned a new play by Joseph: King James which opened in Chicago in March 2022, after being delayed due to the COVID-19 pandemic.

+In February 2025, Manhattan Theatre Club produced the world premiere of Joseph's Dakar 2000, directed by May Adrales and starring Mia Barron and Abubakr Ali.

+His play Archduke premiered Off-Broadway on October 23, 2025 as part of Roundabout Theater Company's 2025-26 season, directed by Tony Award winner Darko Tresnjak and featuring Jake Berne, Tony nominee Kristine Nielsen, Tony nominee Patrick Page, Adrien Rolet, and Jason Sanchez.